BonnieCSE/SISTR/sistr/README.md

 * `--eps_bins` error tolerance for bins summary statistic (default value: 0.3)
 * `--num_bins` number of bins to use (default value: 5)
 * `--lrt_num_sims`: number of simulations used to generate LRT lookup tables (default value: 2000)
-* `--abc-lookup-folder` path to folder containing ABC lookup tables (default path: './../lookup_tables/abc/')
+* `--abc-lookup-folder` path to folder containing ABC lookup tables (default path: `./../lookup_tables/abc/`)
-* `--lrt-lookup-folder` path to folder containing LRT lookup tables (default path: './../lookup_tables/lrt/')
+* `--lrt-lookup-folder` path to folder containing LRT lookup tables (default path: `./../lookup_tables/lrt/`)

 ## Input file format:
 The input file should be a tab delimited file with 7 columns: chrom, start, end, allele_freqs, total, period, motif
 Each row should be a separate locus.
-See example input file 'allele_freqs_example.txt'.
+See example input file `allele_freqs_test.txt`.

 ### Explanation of each column:
 * chrom: chromosome number
-* start: starting position of locus
+* start: starting position of locus in a reference genome
-* end: ending position of locus
+* end: ending position of locus in a reference genome
-* allele_freqs: allele frequency data
+* allele_freqs: allele frequency data (see note below for required format)
 * total: sample size (number of alleles) of empirical allele frequencies
 * period: number of base pairs in the repeat motif (e.g. period 2 refers to dinucleotides)
 * motif: repeat motif

 Note: Required format for allele frequency data
 Data for each allele present in the population is represented by two numbers separated by a colon.
-The first number is the allele size in base pairs relative to the reference allele size (which is calculated as end - start + 1).
+The first number is the allele size in base pairs relative to the reference allele size (which is calculated as `end - start + 1`).
 The second number is the number of copies of the allele in the population.
 Each allele is separated by a comma.

 Example:
 | chrom | start | end | allele_freqs | total | period | motif |